DEIMOS

 You may also notice messages about the FITS writer being started; this is normal.

-7. Review configuration.
+6. Review configuration.
 Before committing changes, verify that what you put in is what was called for on the SIAS.
-Click on Review Config to pop up the tkremel tool which you will use to review the list.
+Click on Review Config to review the list.

 • Check the filters, which are listed on the top menu.